Ingvord/tango-v10-design-doc/docs/maintainability.md

 ### Maintainability in Tango

+Tango is a long term project therefore code readability and its modifiability must prevail over non-trivial code optimizations.
+Due to the fast progress in the IT nowadays optimizations may decrease performance tomorrow i.e. consider new CPU commands and built-in compiler optimizations.

+- Modifiability (the most important)
+- Modularity (guarantees Modifiability)
+- Testability (as the result of Modularity)

 Most important quality attribute within Maintainability group is _Modifiability_.

 Currently it is relatively easy to add new functionality i.e. extendability.
 For instance, to add a new command to a database server: